 That being said, I’d only recommend doing this hike if you have at least 3-4 days in the Zermatt area and the weather is really nice.
 Then Randa suspension bridge hike is worth it.
 If, however, you only have 1 day in Zermatt (and even with 2-3 days), there are so many other (even more impressive) places that don’t require that much effort and that are worth your time more.

-TIP: As already mentioned, even if you decide not to hike to the bridge, consider visiting Randa village.
+TIP: As already mentioned, even if you decide not to hike to the bridge, consider at least visiting Randa village.
 It’s really picturesque with some traditional dark wooden houses typical to the Valais region and well worth a few minutes of your time.

 Below, at the bottom of this article, you can find our alternative suggestion – another suspension bridge nearby that’s much easier to visit than the hanging bridge in Randa.